Skip To Main Content

 Go digital.
 Here’s why:

-3. Customers can pay online via EFT or ACH transfers or credit card, forgoing the time-heavy processes of paper-based review and checks.
-And you won’t have to make a bank run or wait 30+ days for payments.
-The customer clicks a button and authorizes payment, and it lands in your account.
+3. Customers can pay online via EFT or ACH transfers or credit card, forgoing the time-intensive processes of paper-based review and checks.
+And you won’t have to make a bank run or wait 30+ days for payment.
+With the click of a button, your customer can authorize their payment, landing it in your account in short order.

-Activities that affect your cash flow occur in different systems that aren’t talking to each other.
-You can only get a partial idea of what’s happening.
+Activities that affect your cash flow occur in different systems that often aren’t communicating with each other, giving you only a partial idea of what's happening within your business.

 The solution

-For companies, outdated tools like paper checks and invoices, can impede cash flow clarity.
+Outdated tools, such as paper checks and invoices, impede cash flow clarity.
 That leaves your cash flow in limbo.

 The solution

-Whittle down the moving pieces—and the time they take.
-When you adopt digital payments and processes, accounting solutions capture activities as they happen and reflect the real-time status of your cash flow.
+Whittle down the moving pieces — and the time they take.
+When you adopt digital payments and processes, modern accounting solutions capture activities as they happen and reflect the real-time status of your cash flow.
 That amount in your bank account?
-Well, it’s going to be that much closer to perfect as it reflects ACH transfers and customer payments without a 45-day wait for end-of-month reports.
+It'll appear much more resolute as it reflects ACH transfers and customer payments without a 45-day wait for end-of-month reports.

 The solution

 Automatic payments are commonplace these days.
-Take a look at your personal spending and you’ll probably find debits each month covering everything from Netflix to utilities.
+Take a look at your personal spending and you’ll probably find debits each month covering everything from streaming services to utilities.

 Customers are used to automatic payments.
 Talk to them about it and you may be surprised at how many welcome the idea.

 Use the automation advantage in AR solutions.
-You set up invoices to send automatically.
-Your customers authorize automatic payments.
-That way, on the first of the month (or whatever day you select), your customers’ payments land in your banking account.
+Set up invoices to send automatically and your customers can authorize automatic payments.
+That way, on the first of the month (or any day you select), your customers’ payments land in your banking account.

 You want to keep a continual eye on your cash flow, but it’s hard to check because it’s tied to a specific program, computer or user.
-In short, you can’t get at it whenever you need it.
+In short, it's not always easy to gain access when you need it.

 The solution

-Bonus tip: Use the past to prepare for the future
+Use the past to prepare for the future.

 It’s hard to anticipate the ebb and flow of cash flow over time.